chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-command-plugin.markdown

 ### Command

-A command encapsulates an operating system-specific command, as one would enter at the command prompt of a native OS command shell.
-The OS command is captured in the command's `commandLine` property; e.g. `echo hello >> /tmp/hello.txt`.
+A command encapsulates an operating system-specific command, as you would enter at the command prompt of a native operating system (OS) command shell.
+The OS command is captured in the command's `commandLine` property; for example, `echo hello >> /tmp/hello.txt`.

-The command also has the capability of uploading any dependent files to the target system and make those available to the `commandLine` with the use of a placeholder; e.g. `cat ${uploadedHello.txt} >> /tmp/hello.txt`.
+The command can also upload dependent files to the target system and make them available to the `commandLine` with the use of a placeholder; for example, `cat ${uploadedHello.txt} >> /tmp/hello.txt`.

 ### Undo command